Mifa celebrates its 50th anniversary! Read more >

 Find out more about our alloys

 Our engineers have extensive knowledge and expertise and are happy to help you choose the right aluminum alloy.
-The most common aerospace alloys are 6061 and 6063, but an alloy such as 7020 can provide extra strength, especially when it comes to safety aspects.
+The most common aerospace alloys are 6061 and 6063.
+However, an alloy like 7020 can offer extra strength.
+This is especially important for safety aspects.
 For more information, please contact us.